azzco/azzco.github.io/_posts/2021-12-04-Using-the-Theme.md

 category: Blog
 ---
 # Using minimal mistakes
-I'm just taking some notes on features I might want to keep in mind when writting posts.
+I'm just taking some notes on features I might want to keep in mind when writing posts.
 Mostly reading through the theme documentation.

 ## Header images
 Header images for individual posts.
-The documentation recomends a width of 1280px.
+The documentation recommends a width of 1280px.
 Frontmatter:
 ```yaml
 ---